 (47) The ER-theory does not cohere with what virtually everyone else believes; e.g., that there are lots and lots of things that don't exist and Holmes is one of them.

 But Peter is a true four horseman.
-He won't give up on l'idée fixe that there is nothing whatever that doesn't exist.
+He thinks that there is nothing whatever that doesn't exist.

 4. Inferentialist and proof-theoretic approaches